 There are several critiques of this approach:

-• The staff time and organisational overhead required to project manage and deliver solution is not costed (“payback” based on the technology in isolation)
+- That staff time and organisational overhead required to project manage and deliver solution is not costed (“payback” based on the technology in isolation)

-• Contingent costs are not budgeted (commissioning, maintenance, repairs and the costs of ongoing oversight)
+- Contingency costs are not budgeted (commissioning, maintenance, repairs and the costs of ongoing oversight)

-• Savings estimates are often obtained from the equipment supplier (conflict of interest) with no internal capacity for energy accounting built
+- Savings estimates are often obtained from the equipment supplier (conflict of interest) with no internal capacity for energy accounting built

-• Anecdotal evidence suggests that organisations using a project-based approach only fund projects with a lower payback (leaving potential savings on the table)
+- Anecdotal evidence suggests that organisations using a project-based approach only fund projects with a lower payback (leaving potential savings on the table)

-• It also does not address the root causes of energy wastage, creating organisational risk with unnecessarily high energy OPEX costs.
+- It also does not address the root causes of energy wastage, creating organisational risk with unnecessarily high energy OpEx costs.

 In the example below, this can be funded via savings with an investment grade return (provided you annual energy usage and savings are high enough).